How An Inability to Clearly Define ‘Sex’ vs. ‘Gender’ Has Left Democrats In a Mess

 The prevailing theory about the Olympic boxer Imane Khelif—one that as far as I understand it remains up for debate absent some form of concrete evidence—is that the athlete was misidentified as female at birth and was later identified to have a DSD condition indicating a male sex.
 Such misidentifications at birth are more common in nations with lower-quality health care systems, such as Khelif’s native Algeria.

-The term “sex assigned at birth” has been misappropriated by progressives to apply to all people, meant to emphasize that sex is not destiny where gender identity is concerned.
+The term “sex assigned at birth” has been misappropriated by progressives to apply to all people, meant to emphasize that sex could have been incorrectly determined should it ever prove to be misaligned with an individual’s gender identity.
 But this makes no sense.
 The whole point of a transgender identity is the person’s gender identity is misaligned with their sex, not that their sex changes along with their gender identity.

 One of the biggest pile-ons I ever sustained on X was in September of last year when I said sex was binary.
 This was in response to a video clip making the rounds in which the trans-woman cyclist Veronica Ivy told Trevor Noah that she was a “biological woman,” and I said this made no sense.